 Driftsun Arctik Series: Prices, Models, and Sizes

-Driftsun’s lineup of rotomolded ice chests is called the Arctik Series (no that’s not a typo), and they’ve currently got four different sizes available: a 25-quart, 40-quart, 60-quart, and 85-quart.
+Driftsun’s lineup of rotomolded ice chests is called the Arctik Series (no that’s not a typo), and they’ve currently got four different sizes available, ranging from 25-quart to 85-quart.

-Each different size is available in either tan or white, and the coolers have a full 1-year warranty (not the best in the world, but not too bad for an inexpensive ice chest.
+Each different size is available in eithertan, rose or white, and the coolers have a full 1-year warranty (not the best in the world, but not too bad for an inexpensive ice chest.
 Other similar brands have only a 60 or 90-day warranty).

 Driftsun Coolers Review: